JordanElectronics/pxt-ds1820/README.md

 The two pins on the Microbit are connected to the single data pin on the DS1820 with a 4.7K pull-up resistor.

+Connect 3V and GND to the DS1820 as well.

 ## Acknowledgements
-The actual DS1820 read/write code is developed by Sparkfun for their [weatherbit](https://www.sparkfun.com/products/14214)
+The DS1820 read/write code is developed by Sparkfun for their [weatherbit](https://www.sparkfun.com/products/14214)

+This is a generalized version of the code that can be used for any project with a DS1820 sensor on any two Microbit pins.

 ## Supported Targets
 PXT / Microbit

-#License
+## License
 MIT